AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 ## Overview

-Data visualisation is fast developing internet industry.
+Data visualisation is a fast developing internet industry.
 It has rooted almost into any aspect of our life.
 As far as it's the most effective way of presenting information, every presentation and every information dashboard requires visualized information.
 Moreover, pretty designed dashboard makes any web-page even more beautiful.